SteveMoody73/windows-deps/src/embree/doc/src/api/rtcSetGeometryIntersectFunction.md

-`geometryUserPtr` member points to the geometry user data previously set through `rtcSetGeometryUserData`, the `context` member points to the intersection context passed to the ray query, the `rayhit` member points to a ray and hit packet of variable size `N`, and the `primID` member identifies the primitive ID of the primitive to intersect.
+`geometryUserPtr` member points to the geometry user data previously set through `rtcSetGeometryUserData`, the `context` member points to the intersection context passed to the ray query, the `rayhit` member points to a ray and hit packet of variable size `N`, and the `geomID` and `primID` member identifies the geometry ID and primitive ID of the primitive to intersect.

 The `ray` component of the `rayhit` structure contains valid data, in particular the `tfar` value is the current closest hit distance